The following information is provided for reference purposes only and should be used at your own risk!

 Note: Splined shaft can be seen protruding from sprocket hub front when camshaft is at adjustment end position.

 Note: Camshaft adjustment causes full camshaft timing retard.
-This causes splined shaft and vanos piston forward positioning.
-This facilitates access for disconnecting splined shaft from vanos piston in coming step.
+This causes splined shaft and Vanos piston forward positioning.
+This facilitates access for disconnecting splined shaft from Vanos piston in coming step.

 Fully retard intake camshaft timing.